 Sean Gilligan is a “crypto bro.”
-A software engineer, he has been evangelizing crypto-currencies and the blockchains they inhabit since 2013, and investing in crypto as long.
+A software engineer, he has been evangelizing crypto-currencies and the blockchains they inhabit since 2013, and investing in crypto for as long.

 How crypto works, and why it has not worked in this divorce, explains those sanctions.
 That is the principal subject of this post.
-I’ve written about how the divorce started, Sean’s and Lisa’s ugly separation, before, and so won’t bore you with it again.

 And divorce law is simple: the couple splits community assets 50/50, with community assets being all those acquired during the marriage (except by inheritance).
-All of Sean’s cryptocurrency was acquired since 2009, when it was invented, and the couple married in 2000.
+All of Sean’s cryptocurrency was acquired since 2009, when cryptocurrency was invented, and the couple married in 2000.

-And crypto came into the story in 2013, when he started coding, investing and trading in crypto.
+Crypto came into the story in 2013, when he started coding, investing and trading in crypto.
 All that he talked about for years with family, friends and colleagues was crypto.

 Yet he swore repeatedly in Court documents that he only controlled under 1.2 bitcoin when the couple separated in April 2019.
 In six years he accomplished almost nothing!